World IBJJF Jiu-Jitsu Championship: History

-The first World Championship was held in 1996 at the Tijuca Tênis Clube in Rio de Janeiro, Brazil.
-The first Mundial tournament to be held outside of Brazil was in 2007 at the California State University in Long Beach, California.
-The Championship has been held in California ever since.
+The first World Championship was held on 3 and 4 February 1996 at the Tijuca Tênis Clube in Rio de Janeiro, Brazil.
+In 2007 the tournament moved to California State University in Long Beach, US where it has been held ever since.
+The Championship is commonly known as "the Worlds" or "Mundials".
 Many considered the World Jiu-Jitsu Championship as the toughest and the most prestigious Gi tournament in the world.
 Its counterpart in No-Gi is the World IBJJF Jiu-Jitsu No-Gi Championship.

+As of 2024, Marcus Almeida has won 13 Men's IBJJF World Championships, and Beatriz Mesquita has won 10 Women's IBJJF World Championships, the highest numbers in history.

 Weight classes

 The men's division started in 1996 with a total of 10 divisions from –57.5 kg to the absolute (open class) division.
 The women's division started in 1998 with two weight classes "Light" and "Heavy".
 Since 2016 the women's division now comprised a total of 9 weight classes from -48.5 kg up to the absolute (open class) division.